alpas/fireplace/src/main/resources/docs/part2.md

 In this part, we'll scaffold an entire auth system by running a simple command and writing a very minimal amount of code.

-> Just to be clear, to keep the tutorials relevant and short, we are not going to cover any CSS, HTML, or JS in
+*Just to be clear, to keep the tutorials relevant and short, we are not going to cover any CSS, HTML, or JS in his series.
->this series.
 We will make sure to point out something if we deem it to be mention worthy.
-For styling, we
->will use TailwindCSS, and for client-side interactivity, we’ll be using JavaScript and some VueJS.
+For styling, we will use TailwindCSS, and for client-side interactivity, we’ll be using JavaScript and some VueJS.*

 ### Preparing the Database